PaperSubmission2026-AnonymousAuthorCV/Lightweight-SISR-Review-Materials-Anonymous-Submission/README.md

 To support the inspection of the reported training and testing results, this repository includes anonymized raw logs exported from our experimental runs.

 ### Training Logs
-The directory `Training_Logs/` contains logs for the $\times 2$, $\times 3$, and $\times 4$ models, which record:
+The directory `Training_Logs/` contains anonymized logs for the $\times 2$, $\times 3$, and $\times 4$ models, which record:
-- iteration records,
+- iteration configurations,
 - training loss (`L1Loss`) values, and
 - validation PSNR tracking.

+*(Note: To protect the core architectural innovations during the review stage, the detailed network topology prints—such as specific convolutions and attention layers—have been redacted from the log headers.
+All training metrics and iteration histories remain intact and completely authentic.)*

 ### Testing Logs
-The directory `Testing_Logs/` contains the raw output logs parsing the evaluation on:
+The directory `Testing_Logs/` contains the anonymized raw output logs parsing the evaluation on:
 - five standard benchmark datasets, and
-- two zero-shot remote-sensing datasets.
+- two remote-sensing datasets for zero-shot evaluation.

 ---